Q. What is the coronavirus emergency fundraising campaign?

 Anyone with a credit card and access to the internet.

-Q. What prizes are being offered to participating Affiliates?
+Q. What incentives are being offered to participating Affiliates?

 Q. What forms of donations are accepted?